w3f/polkadot-wiki/docs/general/polkadot-v2.md

 ## Contracts on Cores

-If we follow this line of Polkadot being a a global supercomputer, cores can be used to run applications that can be deployed using parachains and core smart contracts, avoiding the need for custom chain infrastructure.
+If we treat Polkadot as a global supercomputer, cores can be used to run applications that can be deployed using parachains and core smart contracts, avoiding the need for custom chain infrastructure.

 From now _application_ will be used as a general term to describe anything that can use a Polkadot core to access secure and decentralized computation.